 Visit this charming city with numerous scenic viewpoints, historical places and museums to visit, many within walking distance from the lively pubs, cafes and shops of the city centre and waterfront areas.

-This is a city with a long and interesting history, but the first thing you’ll notice about Trondheim – besides the vivid colours and rich tapestry of architectural styles – is the small town friendliness that permeates the atmosphere here.
+This is a city with a long and interesting history, but the first thing you’ll notice about Trondheim – besides the vivid colours and rich tapestry of architectural styles – is the small town friendliness that permeates the atmosphere.

-As Norway’s third largest city, just shy of 200,000 people, Trondheim is full of life, with numerous scenic viewpoints, historical places and museums to visit, many within walking distance from the lively pubs, cafes and shops of the city centre and waterfront areas.
+As Norway’s third largest city, just shy of 200,000 people, Trondheim is full of life, with numerous scenic viewpoints, historical sites and museums to visit, many within walking distance from the lively pubs, cafes and shops of the city centre and waterfront area.